Delivery: A mix of daytime, evening, Saturday, and online courses.

 Psychology Transfer Pathway AA Degree

 The Psychology Transfer Pathway AA degree offers students a powerful option: the opportunity to complete an associate degree whose course credits will directly transfer to designated Psychology bachelor’s degree programs at Minnesota State universities.
-The entire curriculum has been carefully designed to guarantee junior-year status to students who have been admitted to one of the seven Minnesota State universities.
-There, students can complete their bachelor’s degree by earning 60 additional credits.
+The entire curriculum has been carefully designed so that you can complete a specific associate degree at a Minnesota State College and transfer to a Minnesota State University to earn a bachelor’s degree.
+Transfer Pathways can be a great resource for saving time and money as you work toward graduation.

 Our courses focus on studying human behavior and development in the context of a diverse and rapidly changing world.
-We use a mix of lecture, discussion, and hands-on activities to encourage students to apply the science of psychology to real-life situations.
+We use a mix of lectures, discussions, and hands-on activities to encourage students to apply the science of psychology to real-life situations.

 The Psychology department includes faculty with a wide range of experiences, including clinicians, researchers, textbook authors, and recipients of teaching awards.